The Best Homemade Hummingbird Food Recipe

 My kids always get a kick out of observing these little guys, too.
 It’s just so much fun for the whole family!
 That’s why I want to share the simplest and best homemade hummingbird food with you all today.
 It’s two ingredients and couldn’t be easier (or faster) to make, and it’s sure to bring a few of these pretty birds to your yard this season.

 I will advise right off the bat not to use red dye, which some sources say to mix into the food.
-Hummingbirds like the bright color red because it reminds them of sweet flowers, but just use a red feeder for the same effect, since dye can be harmful to hummingbirds’ health.
-With that, let’s get into the recipe!
+Hummingbirds like the bright color red because it reminds them of sweet flowers, but just use a red feeder for the same effect since dye can be harmful to the little hummers’ health.

-I love to make a batch of my favorite granola bar recipe (or a smoothie recipe), taking a snack outside, and spend some time enjoying nature and these highly entertaining little critters.
+I love to make a batch of my favorite granola bar recipe snack (or a simple smoothie recipe), take a snack outside, and spend some time enjoying nature and these highly entertaining little critters.
 Seriously, they’re so entertaining and good for the soul.

 Hummingbird Food Ingredients